 - Introduce the employee to all co-workers they will be interacting with

 - Prepare a new hire presentation about the company’s history, mission, and culture.

-- Build trust and rapport – small talk can go a long way!
+- Communicate deliberately and on a regular basis whilst building trust and rapport – small talk can go a long way!

 - Ask for feedback.